bashup/mdsh/README.md

 ## Multi-Lingual Literate Programming with `mdsh`

 `mdsh` is a bash script compiler and interpreter for markdown files.
-It can be used either in a `#!` line to make markdown files executable, or it can be used as a standalone tool to generate dependency-free, distributable bash scripts from markdown files.
+It can be used in a `#!` line to make markdown files executable, or it can be used as a standalone tool to generate dependency-free, distributable bash scripts from markdown files.

 By default, `mdsh` only considers `shell` code blocks to be bash code, but you can also use `mdsh` blocks to define handlers for other languages.
 For example, this script will run `python`-tagged code blocks by piping them to the `python` command: